qiita-spots/qiita/qiita_pet/support_files/doc/source/processingdata/processing-recommendations.rst

 Target gene barcoded sequencing
 -------------------------------

-For this you can start with raw, not demultiplexed data or per_sample_FASTQ.
+For this you can start with raw, pre-demultiplexing data or per-sample FASTQ.
 Either way, you will need to "Split libraries and QC", which uses the default in QIIME 1.9.1.
 Once your demultiplexed and QCed artifact is created you need to select which processing to perform.
-There are two main ideologies/methodologies to process target gene data: sequence clustering and sequence cleanup.
+There are two main ideologies/methodologies to process target gene data: sequence clustering and sequence deblur.

 Sequencing deblur (preferred)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^